 BACK TO SCHOOL TIPS FOR SEPARATED AND DIVORCED PARENTS

 Like with shared parenting in every situation, communication is key.
 Remember that you are working together to give your child the best possible chance at school.
 You will most likely know which form of communication works best for you as an ex-couple, so work with that.
 And stick to the facts, with some niceties thrown in for good measure.

 2. BACK TO SCHOOL COSTS

 If you are undecided as to who is paying for what when it comes to school, open the conversation early.
-Although Child Support payments generally cover school cost, many parents still split the larger amounts.
+Although Child Support payments generally cover school costs, myself and my ex split the larger amounts.
 Whatever you decide to do, keep your kids out of it so they don’t have to worry about money and can concentrate on the things that matter most … like choosing the perfect pencil case!

 3. GET AN APP

 Kids schooling can get really complicated.
 Along with parents evenings and sports days comes school trips, casual clothes day and project/homework deadlines.
 It can feel like a full-time job for any parent, especially those with kids at primary school.